 Indeed, another important term is the “Outcomes” component, defined as “key results the Union aims to achieve under its thematic priorities”.
 Thematic priorities are essentially “Objectives”, a term used in earlier versions of the Strategic Plan.
 Moreover, associated with such Objectives were “Expected Results and Measurements” in the form of Outcomes and “Key Outcome Indicators”.
 For purposes of this analysis of the industry engagement action plan, an additional category could include “Implementation Strategies”.

 Tags legend in the below tables:

-IWX-xx A tag representing a proposed action extracted from the Industry Engagement Workshop
+IWX-xx A tag pointing on the “points for consideration” of the table in chapter 8 below.

 Table 2 - Action Plan item on "Lack of awareness"